 In an increasingly connected world, global philanthropy is expanding rapidly.
 As donors explore grantmaking outside of the United States, many find the regulatory landscape to be daunting.
 To address this growing need, Tides invested the resources to ensure that our donors can develop and manage their global grantmaking.
 We are proud to be one of few providers of donor advised funds in the U.S. committed to carrying out the additional due diligence and expenditure responsibility necessary to facilitate international grants.

 Our grants management team takes cares of the details while working to ensure that funding reaches its target as quickly as possible, managing the complex process with minimal burden for both grantees and donors.
-Our services include:
+Our services include the following, please CLICK on each grey TAB below for more information.

 International grantmaking services include: